 This bunker was demolished by the Sri Lankan army in 2013.

-The LTTE Swimming Pool
+The LTTE Swimming Pool (not open to public now)

 The next point of interest of the humanitarian operation is the massive swimming pool which was used by the LTTE leadership for pleasure has been probably built exclusively to train deep divers of the sea tiger wing.
 Although its 83 feet long one side of the pool is 22 feet deep and there are 2 pathways to the bottom of the pool where a person could observe diving activities at the bottom through glass window at the bottom.